-Better bonded fasteners
+Better bonding fasteners

 Our proprietary surface treatment dramatically increases bond strength.
 The process improves surface area, surface energy and wicking properties, giving you an unbeatable bond.